AbdulMoqeet87/Sportify2/ReadMe.md

 Ground Booking System: Users can book sports grounds based on available slots.
 Tournament Management: Organize and manage sports tournaments, including team registrations and scheduling.
 User Reviews and Ratings: Users can review and rate grounds and tournaments.
-Music Integration: Seamlessly integrate with Spotify for an enhanced user experience.

 ****Technologies and Languages Used******